muratk3n/thirdwave/en/README.md

 ---

-Japan started the Meiji transformation around the same time as TR's *Tanzimat*.
-Italy has similar agro empire past.
-Both are way ahead.
+Japan started the Meiji transformation around the same time as TR's *Tanzimat* reforms.
+Italy has a similar repulsive agro empire past.
+But both are way ahead.
 Why?

 ---